mchehab/zbar/iphone/doc/optimizing.rst

 stride for each axis.  ``ZBAR_CFG_Y_DENSITY`` (``ZBAR_CFG_X_DENSITY``)
 controls the number of pixel rows (columns) that are skipped between successive horizontal (vertical) scan passes.
-(Note that "density" is really not a good name for the configuation settings... "stride" might be more appropriate.)
+(Note that "density" is really not a good name for the configuration settings... "stride" might be more appropriate.)

 Decreasing the scan density (by increasing the stride setting) is a great way